 The Council's expenditure on schools is funded primarily by grant monies provided by the Education and Skills Funding Agency, the Dedicated Schools Grant (DSG).
 DSG is ringfenced and can only be applied to meet expenditure properly included in the Schools Budget, as defined in the School Finance and Early Years (England) Regulations 2019.
 The Schools Budget includes elements for a range of educational services provided on an authority-wide basis and for the Individual Schools Budget, which is divided into a budget share for each maintained school.

-During 2022/23 the Council incurred an underspend of £1.477m on DSG funded services.
-After taking account of the deficit of £23.530m brought forward from 2021/22), £22.053m was carried forward to 2023/24.
+During 2023/24 the Council incurred an underspend of £2.062m on DSG funded services.
+After taking account of the net deficit of £21.440m brought forward from 2022/23, £19.378m was carried forward to 2024/25.